opencog/opencog/opencog/openpsi/README.md

 inspired by Joscha Bach's MicroPsi.

 Each rule takes the form of if(context) then take(action).
-These are classified into different goals (demands) theat they can fullfil.
-The main loop is an action-selection mechanism, examining the context to see if any of the current demands/goals can be fullfilled, and then taking apropriate action.
+These are classified into different goals (demands) that they can fullfil.
+The main loop is an action-selection mechanism, examining the context to see if any of the current demands/goals can be fullfilled, and then taking appropriate action.

+## Files
+* `rules.scm` -- Functions for defining openpsi-rules, and fetching
+  thier various components.

+* `main.scm` -- Defines the main function for single-stepping the psi rule engine, as well as the main-loop to run the stepper.

 ## Status and TODO List